-Connect to a Console Terminal or PC
+Connect to the Console Port

 The serial ports provide administrative access to the ASA either with a console terminal or a PC.
 To configure the ASA through the CLI, you must establish a connection between the ASA console port and either a terminal or a PC.